ISLAMIC CENTRE EDGWARE MADRASAH RULES AND REGULATIONS

 The Madrasah Management Committee of Islamic Centre Edgware has adopted a dress code in line with the general Islamic requirements of dress in order to inculcate an Islamic identity and expects all its students to adhere to it.

 Boys must be dressed in either a white thobe or shalwār qamees.
 Care should be taken to ensure it reaches below knee level, but above the ankles.
-Boys must also wear a white topi (head covering).
+Boys should also wear a white topi (head covering).

-Girls must be dressed a black abaya/jilbāb or black shalwār qamees, ensuring the qamees reaches below knee level.
+Girls must be dressed a black abaya/jilbāb or black shalwār qamees, ensuring the qamees reaches ankle level.
 They are also required to wear a full black hijāb (headscarf) ensuring their hair are covered fully at all times.
 Headscarves should be long enough to drape over the upper body and all clothing should not be see through.

 Parents/guardians should ensure that the uniform is kept clean and presentable.